Mech-Boy/Java_String_problems/README.md

 # Java_String_problems
-The problems are form Kunal Kushwaha DSA  playlist. i Solved most of them and here are the answers for those questions.
+The problems are form Kunal Kushwaha DSA  playlist.
+I Solved most of them and here are the answers for those questions.